This post may contain affiliate links. Please see my disclosure policy for details.

-Then in the 1990s, they declared the district a Free Republic.
-Although many see this as a little tongue in cheek, they do have border control, their own flag, priests, churches and parliament!
+Then in the 1990s, they declared the district the Free Republic.
+Although many see this as a little tongue-in-cheek, they do have border control, their own flag, priests, churches, and parliament!
 It also has a resident mermaid and an angel who guards them all.

 Užupis is an awesome place to explore and you can find street art murals and installations, boutiques, art galleries and so much more.

 Make sure you take a bucket list selfie in the Užupis consitution.
 It means you’re officially a resident of Užupis!